University of Wisconsin Press colophon

 Utkin provides insight into the exile community in Berlin, which was one of the earliest to face and collectively process the peculiarly modern problem of statelessness.
 Charlottengrad analyzes the cultural praxis of “Russia Abroad” in a dynamic Berlin, investigating how these Russian émigrés and exiles navigated what it meant to be Russian when the Russia they knew no longer existed.

-Roman Utkin is an assistant professor of Russian, East European, and Eurasian studies at Wesleyan University.
+Roman Utkin is an associate professor of Russian, East European, and Eurasian studies at Wesleyan University.

 Praise